 - Place the pork in a slow cooker (fat cap up), top with the onion, jalapeño, minced garlic (don't worry about spreading it) and squeeze over the juice of the orange.

 - Cook on low for 8 to 10 hours or on high for 6 hours (or 1h 30 m in an electric pressure cooker on high.
 If using stovetop pressure cooker, please see notes).

 - The meat should be tender and falling off the bone.
 Remove from the slow cooker and let cool slightly.
 Then shred the pork using two forks.

 - Skim off the fat from the juices remaining in the slow cooker and discard the fat.
 Then if you are left with a lot more than 1½ to 2 cups of juice, then reduce it (either in the slow cooker on the sauté setting with the lid off, or in a saucepan).
 The liquid will be SALTY, it is the seasoning for the pork.
 Set aside.

 - Heat 1 tbsp of oil in a large non stick pan over high heat.
-Place shredded pork into the pan and press down and cook until the bottom side is golden brown and crusty.
+Place shredded pork into the pan, drizzle over some juices.
+Wait until the juices evaporate and the bottom side is golden brown and crusty.
 Turn and just briefly sear the other side - you don't want to make it brown all over because then it's too crispy, need tender juicy bits.

-- Drizzle over the juices and serve immediately (if you are using defrosted carnitas, this is not applicable as the juices are already on the meat - see Note 4c).
+- Remove pork from skillet.
+Drizzle over more juices and serve immediately (if you are using defrosted carnitas, this is not applicable as the juices are already on the meat - see Note 4c).